 Like the pattern recognition we use to acquire a new language, we also need to develop this recognition to identify patterns of systemic discrimination.
 Being able to identify these specific and concrete patterns in the workplace—whether based on race/ethnicity, gender, sexual orientation or disability—is the first step in being able to interrupt them.
 Understanding EDI literacy as a 360-hour project can help to challenge some of our misguided beliefs about the training and commitment required for EDI work.
 This 360-hour guideline offers a clear, measurable reframing of what it takes to truly lead organizations as an EDI Champion.

 Listen to this podcast to learn more about this essential reframing of equity, diversity and inclusion work and how to apply it to your own leadership development.
-This session is part of a series of Fireside Chats, exploring the themes of Deep Diversity with leaders in the field.
-Pre-order your copy of Deep Diversity here!
+Order your copy of Deep Diversity now!

-9 Ways to Challenge Racial Discrimination in Your Organization
+9 Ways to Challenge Institutional Discrimination in Your Organization

 Racial discrimination is the act of treating someone differently because of their racial identity.

 At work, this might look like a pattern of unequal pay or rate of promotion between white and racialized staff.
 Or it might be more subtle, like a manager assuming an employee is less competent because of their accent.
-Whether you’re working to develop an organizational equity, diversity and inclusion (EDI) strategy or you want to be part of creating a workplace where everyone matters and belongs, here are 9 things you can do to challenge racial discrimination in your organization.
+Whether you’re working to develop an organizational diversity, equity and inclusion (DEI) strategy or you want to be part of creating a workplace where everyone matters and belongs, here are 9 things you can do to challenge institutional racial discrimination in your organization.

 1. Let Go of Perfectionism